 Remodeling on a budget?
 We’ve got you covered.
 Seeking quality and solid design options?
 We’re here for you.

 The first step for any bathroom renovation project is to know your budget and what every potential update will cost.
-When reviewing the ideas, you’ll often be tempted to let your imagination go beyond the expectations.
+When reviewing the latest ideas and trends, you’ll often be tempted to let your imagination go beyond the expectations.
 You’ll obviously want to keep that in check during the planning stages, but don’t be afraid to splurge on a few items just to be sure you achieve the results you can live with.

-If looking for extensive updating or renovations, you will need to plan to spend over $10,000 (up to $25,000).
-This entails adding high-end fixtures, re-doing the layout and really a full overhaul.
+However, if you are considering more extensive updates or renovations, you will need to plan to spend over $20,000 (up to $35,000).
+This entails adding high-end fixtures, completely re-doing the layout, and really, a full-fledged overhaul.

 Before considering ideas, you’re wise to have handy all the measurements of the space you are working with, how fixtures are situated currently and then what are standard dimensions for potential upgrades.

 In a small bathroom, you’re working with limited floorspace, so think vertically as well as two-dimensionally.
 Generally, people remodel bathrooms to update the design and to reduce the current feel of clutter.
-Some of the most simple ideas from the list below can accomplish both these goals.
+Some of the simplest ideas from the list below can accomplish both these goals.

 Cabinets and Shelving